 In addition to Google Sheets, Hevo can move data from a variety of data sources (Databases, Cloud Applications, SDKs and more).
 Hevo ensures that your data is consistently and securely moved from any source to BigQuery in real-time.

-Before you go ahead and custom processes to move data from Google Sheets to BigQuery – Do experience Hevo’s hassle-free Data Integration platform by signing up for a 14-day free trial here.
+Before you go ahead and build custom processes to move data from Google Sheets to BigQuery – Do experience Hevo’s hassle-free Data Integration platform by signing up for a 14-day free trial here.